osm-search/Nominatim/docs/develop/Ranking.md

 ## Search rank

 The search rank describes the extent and importance of a place.
-It is used when ranking search result.
+It is used when ranking search results.
 Simply put, if there are two results for a search query which are otherwise equal, then the result with the _lower_ search rank will be appear higher in the result list.